 Call a Flint Workers’ Compensation Lawyer to Get Started

-At Jay Trucks & Associates, we have more than 30 years of experience helping injured workers and their families obtain the benefits they need, recovering over $500 million in compensation on behalf of our clients.
+At Jay Trucks & Associates, we have more than 30 years of combined legal experience handling workers’ compensation cases and helping injured workers and their families obtain the workers’ comp benefits they need.
+In that time, we have recovered over $500 million in compensation on behalf of our clients.

-Request a free consultation to learn about your rights and legal options.
+Contact us today to request a free consultation to learn about your rights and legal options.
 There is no risk in calling us and no obligation to hire us.
-We do not charge any fees up front.
+We do not charge any fees upfront.
 You only pay us at the end of the legal process if we successfully help you recover compensation.

 We are ready to take your call at (800) 762-8623.